10 Day Adelaide To Perth Tour

 Day 8: Stirling Ranges & South West Coast

-From the coast to the forest, discover the old-growth forests of the Walpole Wilderness Region with the last stop of the day at the largest Tingle Tree in Western Australia.
+Bridge before continuing to the turquoise and calm waters of Elephant Rocks.
+Then just up the road, descend into Greens Pool, a white sandy beach framed by huge granite boulders, primed for swimming in the warmer months.
+From the coast to the forest, walk among the old-growth forests of the Walpole Wilderness Region with the last stop of the day at the largest Tingle Tree in Western Australia.

 Day 9: Walpole & Margaret River